Observation of new $\Omega_c^{0}$ states decaying to the $\Xi_c^+K^-$ final state

 The uncertainty related to the signal model is estimated by fitting the data with variations in the spin hypotheses and the Blatt-Weisskopf factor~\cite{Blatt:1952ije}.
 The systematic uncertainty from the combinatorial background model is estimated by using a fourth-order Chebyshev polynomial as an alternative function.
 In addition, a systematic uncertainty is assigned based on the spread of results obtained by performing the fit with different bin widths.

 Some sources of systematic uncertainty only contribute to the mass measurement, including the momentum calibration for charged particles, which has a relative accuracy of 0.03\%~\cite{LHCb-PAPER-2012-048,LHCb-PAPER-2013-011}, and the energy loss due to the imperfect modeling of the detector material, which results in a $0.04\mev$ uncertainty.
 The differences between simulation and data mainly affect the measurement of the natural width of each state.
 It is calculated by varying the width of the resolution function by $10\%$~\cite{LHCB-PAPER-2014-048}.
+Other assumptions for the $\OcX{3185}$ structure, such as the two-peak structure, additional feed-down components or a combination of the two-peak structure and one more feed-down assumption cannot be excluded, and are included in the systematic uncertainties.

 The systematic uncertainties are summarized in Table~\ref{tab:sys}.
 After considering the systematic uncertainty, the significances of the $\OcX{3185}$ and $\OcX{3327}$ states are larger than 12\,$\sigma$ and 10\,$\sigma$, respectively.
 The significance for each state is determined from Wilk's theorem using the difference in log-likelihood with and without that signal component.
-Other assumptions, such as the two-peak structure, additional feed-down components or a combination of them cannot be excluded, and are included in the systematic uncertainties.
 The results of the measured mass and natural width of all seven states , shown in Table~\ref{tab:finalresult}, are the most precise to date, and supersede those in Ref.~\cite{LHCb-PAPER-2017-002}.
 The correlations between these results and those in Ref.~\cite{LHCb-PAPER-2021-012} are negligible, except for the systematic uncertainty due to the momentum calibration and energy loss, which are fully correlated.
 The natural widths of the $\OcX{3050}$ and $\OcX{3119}$ baryons are very close to zero; therefore upper limits on them are set at Bayesian 95\% confidence level, assuming Gaussian behavior for both statistical and systematic uncertainties.